 Dragon Trials work just like the elemental ruins.
 Completing the fire trial unlocks fire scales, while the water trial unlocks water scales, and so on.
 The big difference is that Dragon Trials are timed boss fights against the greatwyrms you fight in the campaign.
 And, just like most daily missions, you get guaranteed drops for completing them multiple times per day.

 We’re still not done.
-Co-op abilities—buffs that affect every party member—appear on later tiers of Mana Circles.
+Co-op abilities — buffs that affect every party member — appear on the last tier of Mana Circles.
 The co-op abilities on an adventurer’s highest level of Mana Circle don’t require mana to unlock.
 They require a rare substance called Eldwater instead; more on that in the next section.

 There’s one more way to directly improve most adventurers.
 You can use a rare resource called eldwater to promote three-star characters to four-stars, or four-stars to five-stars, from the “Upgrade Adventurers” menu.